Suhas-Venkatesan/NBAStatVisualization/README.md

 # Data
-All data was retrieved from stats.nba.com using endpoints from the nba-api
+All data was retrieved from stats.nba.com using endpoints from the nba-api.
+However, stats.nba.com blocks IP addresses from almost all known server providers, so server side calling of the endpoints is not possible at this point.